hprutvisagar/hprutvisagar.github.io/projects/triboelectric-vs.md

 </style>

 <img class="img-fluid" src="../img/vibrationsensor/vibrationsensor.png">

+With an objective of exploring the triboelectric devices in various engineering applications, i shave shortlisted vibration sensors to start the sensors design journey.

 Cotton is a horror-style text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
 Slightly more interesting and convoluted!
 (It is not that scary.)